-These Supplemental Instructions are in addition to the requirements of the basic Installation and Operation Manual.
-The Commonwealth of Massachusetts has additional and / or supplemental installation requirements which must be met.
-If it is found that any provision of the Installation and Operation Manual is in conflict with the Supplemental Instructions, the provisions of the Supplemental Instructions for the Commonwealth of Massachusetts shall have precedence for Massachusetts installations.
+These Supplemental Instructions are in addition to the requirements of the basic Installation and Operation The Commonwealth of Manual.
+Massachusetts has additional and / or supplemental installation requirements which must be met.
+If it is found that any provision of the Installation and Operation Manual is in conflict with the Supplemental Instructions, provisions the Supplemental of Instructions for the Commonwealth of Massachusetts shall have precedence for Massachusetts installations.